vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 thumbnail: 2025-08-13-smaller-spring-boot-docker-image.png
 ---

-Today we're going on a container diet journey that'll make your Spring Boot apps leaner than the bloated things you often see during your Docker building.
+Today we're going on a container diet journey that'll make your Spring Boot apps leaner than the bloated things you often see during your Docker builds.

 <!-- truncate -->